manasoid/make/README.md

 # make
 Share the automation scenarios we made with Make/Integromat

+## project info

+this is the open-sourse project based on donation and sponsorship. for more details, please visit our [OpenCollective](https://opencollective.com/automation) page.

 ## steps to import the scenarios

 1. upgrade your Make to paid plan from [this affiliate link](https://www.make.com/?pc=ethicalworks)